rust-lang/rust/doc/tutorial.md

 }
 ~~~~

-Note that the implementation has to explicitly declare the type
+The implementation has to explicitly declare the type
 parameter that it binds, `T`, before using it to specify its trait type.
-This is
-needed because it could also, for example, specify an implementation
-of `seq<int>`—the `of` clause *refers* to a type, rather than defining
+Rust requires this declaration because the `impl` could also, for example, specify an implementation of `seq<int>`.
+The trait type -- appearing after the colon in the `impl` -- *refers* to a type, rather than defining one.
-one.

 The type parameters bound by a trait are in scope in each of the
 method declarations.
 So, re-declaring the type parameter